StockTouch: Product

 The StockTouch app provided a dynamic, “at-a-glance” portrait of the stock market.
-The user is initially presented with a screen of organized tiles representing a “tactile heat map” of stock activity.
-It tracks thousands of stocks, organized into nine industry sectors: Consumer, Services, Healthcare, Energy, Technology, Financial, Industrial, Materials, and Utilities.
-Users touch the individual tiles, each with a color corresponding to the stock's degree of positive or negative performance.
-Selecting a tile displays “everything about that stock,” including user-specified time graphs and relevant news items.
-Stock information is refreshed every five minutes, provided in partnership with Xignite.
-StockTouch is hosted on AWS and is used by Wall Street traders, executives, investors and academics.
+The user was initially presented with a screen of organized tiles representing a “tactile heat map” of stock activity.

+The app tracked thousands of stocks, organized into nine industry sectors: Consumer, Services, Healthcare, Energy, Technology, Financial, Industrial, Materials, and Utilities.
+Users touched the individual tiles, each with a color corresponding to the stock's degree of positive or negative performance.
+Selecting a tile displayed information about the stock including user-specified time graphs and relevant news items.
+Stock information was refreshed every five minutes which was provided in partnership with Xignite.
+StockTouch was hosted on AWS and was used by Wall Street traders, executives, investors and academics.